GRAND PRIX RACE INFORMATION

 Runners must have a bona fide race number in their own name and also complete the race to register any points from the event.

 Official club vests must be worn during races.
-This not only promotes our club at local events, it also helps Sandra note your finishing place and time (sometimes in very large fields of runners) for manual timing.
+This not only promotes our club at local events.
 Runners who do not wear a club vest in more than one Grand Prix race (you shouldn’t forget it more than once!) will have points deducted from their final points total.
 Please note this rule will be enforced from the second race of the season this year!

 A trophy will also be awarded to all runners who are ‘ever present’ throughout all 8 races.